dell/csm-docs/content/docs/deployment/csmoperator/_index.md

 **nodeSelector** - Used to specify node selectors for the driver StatefulSet/Deployment and DaemonSet.

 >NOTE: The `image` field should point to the correct image tag for version of the driver you are installing.

+>NOTE: The CSM Operator 1.6 is pre-requisite for onboarding brownfield clusters with Apex Navigator For Kubernetes.
+When the Dell connectivity client is installed, a role and rolebinding will be established in the namespace containing CSM objects, and these will be removed when the client is uninstalled.
+If the client is already present in the cluster and CSM is deployed or deleted, the roles and rolebindings will be correspondingly created or removed during CSM reconciliation.
+This process ensures that the client can access the secrets in the namespace.